 Introduction

 The current epidemic situation of corona virus disease- 19 (COVID-19) remains severe.
-World Health Organization (WHO) declared it as “public health emergency of international concern” on 31 January, 2020.
-The elderly people with underlying diseases are more susceptible to severe illness and are admitted to the intensive care unit (ICU), and the mortality of elderly patients is higher [1].
-The underlying diseases are hypertension, diabetes, cerebro-vascular disease and cardiovascular disease [2].
+The World Health Organization (WHO) declared it as a “public health emergency of international concern” on 31 January, 2020.
+Elderly people with underlying diseases are more susceptible to severe illness and are admitted to the intensive care unit (ICU), and the mortality of elderly patients is higher [1].
+The underlying diseases include hypertension, diabetes, cerebro-vascular disease and cardiovascular disease [2].
 As disease progressed, COVID-19 patients, especially severe and critically ill patients, may suffering secondary infection caused by other pathogen.

 The antibiotics empirically used for COVID-19 patients is mainly based on eradication of common pathogens from community sources.
 For hospital-acquired pneumonia (HAP) / ventilator-associated pneumonia (VAP) patients, the antibiotics are mainly selected the one covering pathogens from hospital sources.
 Moreover, it is still necessary to avoid blindly or inappropriately use of antimicrobial drugs, especially in combination with broad-spectrum antimicrobial drugs.
 Reliable statistics on the consumption of antibiotics is useful for performing internal evaluations and making comparisons with others [3-5].
 Defined daily dose (DDD), which is determined and updated by WHO Collaborating Centre for Drug Statistics Methodology, was created to provide drug utilization statistics with ultimate goal of improving the rationale use of drug [6].
 In order to understand the clinical use of antibiotics in elderly COVID-19 patients, this study analyzed the antibiotics used in elderly patients in a hospital from January to April 2020, which provides valuable information of antibiotic management and promotes the rational use of antibiotics in elderly COVID- 19 patients.